staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 * The secret isn't present in your Postman Vault.
 * The secret was created but the changes weren't saved.
+* You aren't using the [Postman Desktop Agent](/docs/getting-started/basics/about-postman-agent/#the-postman-desktop-agent) to send requests from the Postman web app.
 * The secret is turned off in your Postman Vault.
 * The secret isn't allowed to be in requests to the domain.
 * You haven't entered your vault key since you last signed in to Postman.